Dolmades (Stuffed Grape Leaves) Recipe

-Thankfully we came out the other side physically safe and sound, however we did suffer the psychological scars of people who experienced war.
+Thankfully we came out the other side physically safe and sound, however we did suffer the psychological scars of people who experience war.

 My grandmother taught me how to make grape leaves, and how to roll them just right.

-Keeping the grape leaves small and narrow is a challenge, but like that they are like popcorn in that you can’t stop eating them!
+Keeping the grape leaves small and narrow is a challenge, but made like that, they are like popcorn in that you can’t stop eating them!

 What Are Dolmades?

 Greek dolmades are simply the name given to traditional Greek stuffed grape leaves.